ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

     - Semaphores supported by the operating system is a well accepted mechanism to handle concurrency

     ```
-    Mutex: exclusive-member access to a resource
+    Mutex: exclusive-member access to a single shared resource
-    Semaphore: n-member access to a resource
+    Semaphore: n-member access to a shared pool of resources
     ```

 - Transparency, the aspect of hiding the components of a distributed system from the user and the application programmer.
 Types of  transparencies: